RZetko/galaxy-integration-ffxiv/README.md

 # Changelog
 * v.
 1.1.0
-   * Added implmentation for downloading and installing game (currently unsupported by platform)
+   * Added implementation for downloading and installing game (currently unsupported by platform)
    * Fixed crashes when detecting installation folder
    * Fixed missing game in games library when it's not installed
    * Updated readme